The-ACM-UMD/Webscraper-Workshop/README.md

 WebscraperBFS - Recursive (Or Queue based) link following webscraper that instead implements Breadth first search, this passes in a visited list at each set that contains a list of visited links to make sure there's no retreading
 WebscraperAStar - the same as above but this time implementing a heuristic, the heuristic is how many words in a user defined list the link/page has in it (e.g if a user has a heuristic list of [University, ACM, Maryland] and the webscraper sees a link/link description with the words "ACM at University of Minnesota" the heuristic score would be 2)

+Once you have completed writing and testing a script commit it to main and leave a comment with your name in the script